IT’S NOT FRENCH

-Originally the French horn included no valves and changes in pitch and tone were done by the musician themselves.
-This was done by changing how they blew through the mouthpiece.
-In the 19th century valves and more tubing were introduced to improve sound.
+In reality the French Horn is German!
+The instrument dates back to at least the 1600s.
+At this time it was far simpler in design: Made from a single tube with a mouthpiece and flared bell.
+It had no valves and changes in pitch and tone were done by the musicians changing how they blew through the mouthpiece.
+It wasn’t until the 1800s valves and more tubing were introduced to improve sound.